muhkuh-sys/org.muhkuh.lua-romloader/readme.txt

-Muhkuh 1.0.123
+Muhkuh 1.0.228
 -----------------------------------------------------------------------------

 Muhkuh is a powerful and flexible test tool for hardware designs.
 Plugins are used to access the device under test or the testing equipment.
 Testcases are written in Lua and can be easily extended by the plugins.

-This is the first release on Sourceforge.
-Many things are still missing - like documentation, so I guess this one only for my brave beta-testers.
+This is a beta-release.
+Many things are still missing - like documentation, so I guess this one only for my brave testers.
 Thanks guys, you are doing a great job!